icanwalkonwater/HunhowEx/README.md

-# HunhowEx
+# HunhowEx v2.0.0
-V2 of Hunhow
+The rewrited version of Hunhow.